kerstin-w/tic-tac-toe/README.md

   The way the code was originally structured, the `game_over` function was called multiple times, which resulted in the user being asked to enter his name multiple times to save the final score.
 I changed the reset_game function and added an if statement which checks if the five rounds have been completed and then calls the `game_over` function.

+- Styling Heroku:

+I tried to change the appearance of the Heroku app with CSS to display the terminal centrally.
+Therefore I wrapped the body in a Div and used flexbox, which in the end disrupted the entire styling.
+After taking a closer look at the class selector, I could determine that by using `margin: 0 auto` on `xterm-screen` and `xterm-viewport` the terminal could be centralized.

 ### Unsolved Bugs

 - Clear Termin: